Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: System Design

 Here, we consider two embedding spaces $E_1$ and $E_2$ over the same set of objects $\mathcal{V}$.
-Note that the embedding spaces may have different bases and may even have a different number of dimensions $d$.
-For this reason, we compute the similarity for each object in the embedding space through similarity of the reciprocal local neighborhood around the object in each of the embedding spaces.
+The embedding spaces may have different bases, a different number of dimensions $d$, or stem from different modalities.
+For this reason, we compute an embedded object's similarity via the reciprocal local neighborhood around the object in each of the embedding spaces.
 Precisely, for each object $w \in \mathcal{V}$, we compute the \textit{local neighborhood similarity} (LNS) of $w$ between the two embedding spaces as:

 where $k\text{-NN}_i(w)$ returns the $k$-nearest neighbors of $w$ in embedding space $E_i$ and $S$ is a similarity metric between the two lists of nearest neighbors.
-Here, we compute $k$-nearest neighbors with cosine or Euclidean distance between the embeddings~\cite{turney2010frequency} and take $S$ as the Jaccard (intersection over union) similarity between the sets of neighbors.
-The Jaccard similarity between two sets $C_1$ and $C_2$ is defined as $J(C_1, C_2) = \frac{|C_1 \cap C_2|}{|C_1 \cup C_2|}$.
-Note that this value scales between 0 and 1, where 1 implies the two sets are identical and 0 implies the sets are disjoint.
-Users can choose between these different distance and similarity functions in the interface, or introduce additional functions via a JavaScript API call.
+We compute $k$-nearest neighbors with cosine or Euclidean distance~\cite{turney2010frequency} and take $S$ as the Jaccard (intersection over union) similarity between the sets of neighbors.
+The Jaccard similarity between two sets $C_1$ and $C_2$ is defined as $J(C_1, C_2) = \frac{|C_1 \cap C_2|}{|C_1 \cup C_2|}$ and scales between 0 (the sets are disjoint) and 1 (the sets are identical).
+Users can choose between distance metrics in the interface or introduce additional functions via a JavaScript API call.
+The LNS metric is deterministic (Design Goal 5), and it enables the Embedding Comparator to systematically sort and identify objects of interest, alleviating the need for users to sample them in a random or biased way or to formulate hypotheses \emph{a priori} about which objects to investigate (Design Goal 1).

+The Embedding Comparator scales linearly with the number of objects.
+Given two $d$-dimensional embedding spaces with $|\mathcal{V}|$ objects, $k$-nearest neighbors for all objects are precomputed using an approximately $\mathcal{O}(d \cdot |\mathcal{V}| \log |\mathcal{V}|)$ algorithm (ball tree) and LNS is computed in $\mathcal{O}(|\mathcal{V}| \cdot k)$ time.
+Our system is implemented in JavaScript using React and performs efficiently on the real-world case studies explored in this paper (300-dimensional embeddings and roughly 6000 objects).